kevinelliott/power_snoop/README.md

 #<Unitwise::Measurement value=0.5 unit=watt>
 ```

-### Get maximum consumption for the WeMo Smart LED Bulb
+### Determine defined maximum consumption for the WeMo Smart LED Bulb

+*This is from the manufacturer or one-time measured data.
+Not real-time.*

 ```ruby
 PowerSnoop::Devices::Wemo::SmartLEDBulb.consumption_when_max